 In addition to his architectural work, Taber maintains a lifelong interest in fine arts and furniture making.
 While in NYC, David founded a woodshop co-op for like-minded architectural colleagues, experimenting with materials, fabrication techniques and furniture design and construction.
 Several of these explorations found their way into architectural projects and one-off furniture commissions.
 In Saratoga, Taber began a collaboration with NYC artist Fred Wilson on a custom furniture and art display system for the Tang Museum and Art Gallery at Skidmore College in Saratoga Springs, NY.

 Kyle grew up in Portland, OR before moving to Seattle.
 He received his Bachelors of Architecture from the University of Washington where he focused on conceptual design and history.
 Kyle has experience in high-end single family housing and commercial work.
 Prior to architecture he worked in forestation and salmon habitat restoration.
 Kyle is an avid runner and basketball fan who dreams of sitting courtside at NBA games.

 Born and raised in Harbin, China, Wen received her Bachelor of Architecture in HIT, and she earned a Master of Urban Design and Architecture in Columbia University in NYC.
 She has experience in residential, healthcare, and workplace design.
 She is interested in art, music and Chinese traditional instrument.

-Maple is a two year old bichon/poodle.
+Maple is a four year old bichon/poodle.
 He enjoys smelling people's breath and rolling around on carpet textures.
-Occasionally he likes to steal Charlie's treats.